 Emily Ramshaw is the co-founder and CEO of The 19th.
 She was previously editor-in-chief of The Texas Tribune, an award-winning nonpartisan digital news startup that now boasts the largest statehouse reporting bureau in the country and the nation’s most successful business model for local news.
 A Washington, D.C., native, Emily started her career at The Dallas Morning News.
 She is the youngest member of the board of the Pulitzer Prize.
 A graduate of Northwestern University, Emily lives with her husband and daughter in Austin.

-Chairman, The New York Times Company
+Reporter, New York Times Magazine

 National Political Reporter, POLITICO